 Let us discuss some of the major differences between Above the Line vs Below the Line:

-- ATL is an activity that has no specific target whereas the BTL consists of activities targeting a specific target group.
+- ATL is an activity with no specific target, whereas BTL consists of activities targeting a specific target group.

-- The modes used in case of ATL are TV, radio, print(Newspaper and magazines) whereas in the case of BTL we use out of home (OOH), digital marketing, sales, and promotions
+- The modes used in the case of ATL are TV, radio, and print(Newspapers and magazines), whereas in the case of BTL, we operate out of home (OOH), digital marketing, sales, and promotions.

-- ATL is generally adopted by large company whereas BTL is adopted both by large and small companies
+- Large companies generally adopt ATL, whereas BTL is adopted both by large and small companies.

 - The investment required by ATL is high as compared to BTL activities

-- A flow of communication is unilateral in case of ATL but in case of BTL the communication is bilateral
+- A flow of communication is unilateral in the case of ATL, but in the case of BTL, the communication is bilateral

 Above the Line vs Below the Line Comparison Table

-Let’s look at the top 6 Comparison between Above the Line vs Below the Line
+Let’s look at the top 6 Comparisons between Above the Line vs Below the Line.

 Above the Line

 |What are the ways?||TV, Radio, Printing||Out-of-home (OOH), Digital marketing, sales, and promotions|

 |Adopted by||Large companies||Large as well as medium, and small companies|

 |Investment required||Investment is huge in ATL||The investment required is low compared to ATL|

 |Leads measure||The Leads are hard to track||Leads can be measured (especially in one-to-one communication)|